Frequently asked questions

 Usually not.
 If your data can be shared openly, another repository may be a better fit.
 FEGA Sweden is designed for data where access needs to be reviewed and approved before files are made available.

-Will my data be made available to other researchers when I submit it?
+Will my data be made available to other researchers when I submit them?

-Not immediately.
-Submitting data to FEGA Sweden does not by itself make the research data available to other researchers.
+No. Submitting data to FEGA Sweden does not by itself make sensitive data files available to other researchers.

-Access to the data is provided only later, if an access request is approved by the depositing institution.
+Access can be provided later, and only if an access request is approved by the organisation responsible for the data.

-See Complying with GDPR and the Data access overview.
+See Legal roles in the submission process and the Data access overview.

 Does my organisation need to be onboarded before data can be uploaded?

-The organisation still needs to be onboarded before a full submission workflow can be completed.
+However, the organisation must be onboarded before a submission can be completed.

 How do I get started with a submission?

-When you are ready, create a submission request so that the FEGA Sweden team can assess your case and guide you through the next steps.
+Create a submission request as soon as you know that you may want to submit data to FEGA Sweden.
+The FEGA Sweden team will assess your case and guide you through the next steps.

 When should I start the submission process?

-Start as early as possible once you know that the data will need to be deposited under controlled access.
-You do not need to wait until a journal asks for accession numbers.
+Start as early as possible once you know that the data will need to be submitted to a controlled-access service.
+You do not need to wait until your files and public descriptions are complete, or until a journal asks for EGA accession numbers.

 What if my ethical approval or participant information does not mention FEGA Sweden?

-If your existing ethics documentation was written without data sharing through FEGA Sweden in mind, the responsible organisation should assess whether the planned submission and future data sharing are covered by the existing documentation.
+If your existing ethics documentation was written without data sharing through FEGA Sweden in mind, the organisation responsible for the research should assess whether the planned submission and future data sharing are covered by the existing documentation.

 This assessment may depend on how access to the data will be handled, who may receive access, and whether data may be shared with recipients in Sweden or in another country.
 FEGA Sweden can help identify issues that may need attention, but the research project and the organisation responsible for the research need to decide what measures are required.